michaelcale/books/books/go/0010-getting-started/100-gopath-gobin-goroot.md

 Since Go 1.8, the `GOPATH` environment variable will have a default value if it is unset.
 It defaults to `$HOME/go` on Unix/Linux and `%USERPROFILE%/go` on Windows.

-Some tools assume that `GOPATH` will contain a single directory.
+Some tools assume that `GOPATH` only consists of a single directory.

 ## `GOBIN`